atharva-p/guides/gitGuide.md

 _This is **not** meant for complete beginners to git and is not a substitute for a proper tutorial.
 This is meant to be used as a quick reference and contains a list of basic commands (that i think are commonly used) with brief discriptions on how to use them._

-_An amazing site to learn git in an interactive way is [learnGitBranching](https://learngitbranching.js.org/).
+_[learn Git Branching](https://learngitbranching.js.org/) is an amazing site to learn git in an interactive way.
 You can also try the sandbox version of the same [here](https://learngitbranching.js.org/?NODEMO)_

+_All commands used are for bash or git-bash_

 ## First time setup

-If you haven't already, [click here to install git for windows](https://git-scm.com/download/win) from the official git website.
-Select git bash

 ### Set up username